Flag of Hawaii: 1816–1845

 In April 1816, Kamehameha purchased a brig from Scottish Captain Alexander Adams, and arranged for Adams to take command of the ship, which was renamed Kaʻahumanu after the wife of Kamehameha.
 As part of the transfer ceremony, Adams wrote that he was "honored to take command under the Flag of His Majesty" though he does not describe the flag.
 The next year, in March 1817, the Kaʻahumanu became the first Hawaiian vessel to sail to a foreign port (Canton, China) under a "distinct" Hawaiian flag.
 In one source, this is described as: "A St. George and St. Andrews Cross in the corner filled in with blue, with field consisting of red and white stripes" which virtually matches the ensign of the East India Company though another source describes "red, white and blue stripes added to a Union Jack".

+An alternative account attributes the Hawaiian flag to English sea captain George Charles Beckley, an adviser to Kamehameha I. In 1898, historian William DeWitt Alexander noted that Adams's journal showed a Hawaiian flag already in use when he entered Kamehameha's service in 1816, casting doubt on the tradition that Adams designed it.
+Alexander attributed the flag to Beckley but considered the Beckley family tradition dating its creation to 1806 or 1807 at least six years too early.
+Beckley's granddaughter, Mary Jane Fayerweather Montano, also related the family tradition crediting him with the flag.
+Her son-in-law, Albert Pierce Taylor, recorded that the family dated Beckley's creation of the flag to 1806 or 1807 and that Beckley's logbook, which reportedly documented its creation, had since been lost.
+William Drake Westervelt likewise credited Beckley with designing and making the flag.
+In Taylor's and Westervelt's accounts, Beckley designed the flag and Adams subsequently carried it aboard the Kaʻahumanu.
+The family tradition also held that the original pattern flag was made into a frock worn by Beckley's children and preserved as an heirloom.

 The Russian navigator Vasily Golovnin, based on a visit to Oʻahu in 1818, describes seeing a "national flag" which "consists of seven stripes: red, white, blue, red, white, blue and red, with the English Union Jack in the corner".

 Until 1845, visitors to the Hawaiian Islands reported various versions of the flag with different numbers of stripes and colors.